Georgia's Old Governor's Mansion

 History of Georgia's Old Governor's Mansion

 The Mansion's history encompasses the antebellum period, the Civil War, and the early Reconstruction phases of Georgia’s history.
-Georgia's Old Governor’s Mansion also exhibits many elements of complex social, economic, and political issues during the antebellum period.
+Georgia's Old Governor’s Mansion also exhibits many elements of the complex social, economic, and political issues during the antebellum period.
 Slavery and the intricacies of class and gender roles are among the topics that shape the history of the building as well as 19th century Milledgeville.

 Georgia's Old Governor's Mansion now serves as a historic house museum whose mission is to care for, collect, interpret and exhibit items (including artifacts, structures, and gardens) that illustrate the history of the site and its inhabitants during the years the Mansion was the official residence of Georgia’s governors (1839-1868).
 Tours focus on the history of the building, its occupants both free and enslaved, and the myriad complexities of Antebellum society in Georgia and its history.